 If your cat doesn’t like drinking water, she might be dehydrated and lack the necessary liquids to process food and pass poop smoothly.

-Water will remain the most effective preventive measure to handle dehydration, but if your cat is already constipated now, you have to act quickly.
+Water will remain the most effective preventive measure to handle dehydration, but if your cat is constipated now, you must act quickly.
 Using laxatives may help in loosening stool more quickly.

 Diet low in fiber

 Cats require meat in their diets – it is a biological necessity.

 But unfortunately, the ancestors of our household cats used to follow meat-only foods, which led to cats losing the ability to make certain amino acids and vitamins in their bodies.

 The job of pet owners like you and me is to give our beloved cats a balanced diet, especially if they’ve been constipated many times in the past.

 If you have senior cats, you’d have to take this much more seriously since older cats get constipated more than their younger counterparts.

 Generally speaking, veterinarians will tell you never to feed your cat dairy because it could lead to diarrhea.
 However, if your cat’s bowels are already backed up, adding butter to your cat’s food, vitamins, and drink, can become useful to her dilemma.